 More than One Right Answer

-Making art is confusing because there is often more than one right answer.
+Making art is confusing because there is always more than one right answer.
 This is difficult for students, and a challenge to teach.
-We often think that throwing everything into a project will make it successful, when really, eliminating information would be a better solution.
+We often think that throwing everything into a project will make it more successful, when really, eliminating information would be a better solution.
 What you don't say is often just as important as what you leave in.
 It gets messy and confusing, it's difficult to know when to do less.

 In art class, the students and I talk about doing our audience a favor by leaving information out, so that the viewer can fill in the missing pieces.
 I believe this, but living by this advice is more difficult in practice.